MadPatrick/somfy/README.md

 - Follow instructions as provided by [Somfy](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode)

-Activating this mode will enable a local API on your TaHoma box.
+Activating this mode will enable a local API on your TaHoma and Connexoon box.
 Be aware that Somfy will not be able to provide support for usage of this API.

 2. Your Somfy box needs the traceable in your network.
 To do this, you need to link your Somfy Box PIN to the Somfy Box IP address.